MakeMeSenpai/christmas_hack/README.md

 www.youtube.com/watch?v=0ALKGR0I5MA (watch this video with tinyurl.com/scipy15dsp )

-Noise is a vibration in which our coachella viibrates hairs and fluid in a long tube for our brain to exame, but that isn't the important part of what U have learn today.
+Noise is a vibration in which our coachella viibrates hairs and fluid in a long tube for our brain to exame, but that isn't the important part of what you have learn today.
 I found a recource using numpy in order to take noisy data and make conditionals out of frequencies.
 Just what we needed! https://www.pythonforengineers.com/audio-and-digital-signal-processingdsp-in-python/ the above is the book, while the bottom is the example code we will be using.